raspberrypi/documentation/configuration/nfs.md

 #### Restart Services

 By default, rpcbind only binds to the loopback interface.
-To enable access to rpcbind from remote machines, you need to change `/etc/default/rpcbind` to get rid of either `-l` or `-i 127.0.0.1`.
+To enable access to rpcbind from remote machines, you need to change `/etc/conf.d/rpcbind` to get rid of either `-l` or `-i 127.0.0.1`.

-If `/etc/default/rpcbind` was changed, rpcbind and NFS will need to be restarted:
+If any changes were made, rpcbind and NFS will need to be restarted:

 ```
 sudo systemctl restart rpcbind